agabra23/wheres-waldo-client/README.md

 - Run "npm run serverstart" to start local server on port 3000.

+[!WARNING]
+.env file is not included in server repository for security purposes.
+To run a server locally for this project, please create a MongoDB database and add its Mongo URL to a .env file with the variable name "MONGO_URL".

 ## Source Code/Issues

 Please report any issues you experience using this website